 Lauren

 Lauren is an associate professor of African-American and 20th century U.S. history, as well as the mother of an elementary school age daughter.
 Her professional life revolves around teaching, scholarship, and service – to her university, to her department, to her profession.
 She says she didn’t realize how much prepping for class and grading would bleed over into her family time.
-Add to that the largely invisible work of a mom’s mental labor: organizing playdates, doctor’s appointments, speech therapy, and Lauren feels she is always wearing too, too many hats.
+Add to that the largely invisible work of a mom’s mental labor: organizing playdates, doctor’s appointments, speech therapy, and Lauren feels she is always wearing too many hats.

 “Lauren” sculpture at University of Redlands